How to Resolve NET::ERR_SSL_PROTOCOL_ERROR in Chrome?

 The NET::ERR_SSL_PROTOCOL_ERROR is an error that can be due to issues related to the SSL certificate.
 SSL certificates ensure the security of conversations between the browser and the server.
 Here is more!

-Most of us use Google Chrome to surf the web and find the information that we need.
 As per stats, there are close to 2.65 billion users in the world that use Google Chrome as their default browser.
-The reason behind the massive usage of browsers is their widespread compatibility, user-friendliness, and interface.
-However, besides top-notch user experience, the browser may also tease you with some errors, such as ERR_SSL_PROTOCOL_ERROR.
+The massive usage of browsers is due to their widespread compatibility, user-friendliness, and interface.

-What is the ERR_SSL_PROTOCOL_ERROR, and why does it occur?
+What is the ERR_SSL_PROTOCOL_ERROR and Why does it Occur?

 If you are facing the ERR_SSL_PROTOCOL_ERROR on your PC, there is not one reason for it.
 There can be many, and here are some of them.
-The core issue behind this error is that the website cannot connect with the browser or Google Chrome.

 1. The SSL state of your system might not be right.